stacksmith/cl-with-c/README.md

 # SUPERCEDED BY [CL-WITH](https://github.com/stacksmith/cl-with)

+A universal macro for dealing with foreign objects and slotted objects and their component parts within a lexical environment, optionally rebining them to in-package names (of your choosing).

-A universal macro for dealing with foreign objects.
-Creates an environment with one or more foreign objects - which may be any mix of existing, new, or temporarily-allocated objects.
+For foreign objects, creates an environment with one or more foreign objects - which may be any mix of existing, new, or temporarily-allocated objects, and any desired subcomponents.

 For slotted objects such as structs or unions, creates package-local bindings for accessors to slots.
 To support multiple slotted objects of the same type, a unique prefix may be specified for each object's slot bindings.

-For objects without slots, such as :int, creates a package-local value accessor prefixed with "*", so a foreign instance of an :int named `q` may be referred to as `*q` for its value and `q` for its pointer.
+For foreign objects without slots, such as :int, creates a package-local value accessor prefixed with "*", so a foreign instance of an :int named `q` may be referred to as `*q` for its value and `q` for its pointer.
 To facilitate multiple objects with same names from different packages, a unique prefix may be assigned for each object.

 All bindings are package-local; all slotnames are 'pretend package-local' - that is you never have to prefix slotnames with a package - the macro takes care of it (it already knows what package slots are from the foreign type).
 Types and instances are the only things that need to be package-prefixed if not visible.